ADBeta/003-UART-1602/README.md

 ## Selectable Baudrate
 Receiver Baudrate is selected via the DIP-Switches onboard.
-The setting is checked once every 500 Milliseconds so the setting can be changed in realtime, allowing for live monitoring for correct setting.
+The setting is checked once every 1 Second so the setting can be changed in realtime, allowing for live monitoring for correct setting.
 ```
 B1 B0  Baud